akash-network/docs/econ/source/01-intro.md

 :  Providers offer computing cycles (usually unused) on the Akash network and earn a fee for their contributions.
 Providers are required to maintain a stake in AKT as collateral, proportional to the hourly income earned; hence, every provider is a delegator and/or a validator.

-Tenants
+Tenant

-:   Tenants lease computing cycles offered by providers for a market-driven price (set using a reverse auction process).
+:   Tenants lease computing cycles offered by providers for a market-driven price (set using a reverse auction process described in below section).

 ## Marketplace Overview

-A unit of computing ($U \equiv \{ CPU, Memory, Disk \}$) is leased as a container on Akash.
+A unit of computing (*CPU, Memory, Disk*) is leased as a container on Akash.
 A container [@container] is a standard unit of software that packages up code and all its dependencies, so the application runs quickly and reliably from one computing environment to another.
 A container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries, and settings.

-Any one with a physical machine can slice the machine's resources into containers using a process called virtualization.
-Docker is a company that provides widely adoption container virtualization technology, and it is common to refer to containers as "docker images."
+Any one with a physical machine (ie, computer, server) can slice the machine's resources into containers using a process called virtualization.
+Docker is a company that provides widely adopted container virtualization technology, and it is common to refer to containers as "docker images."
 The relation between a physical computer and a container is illustrated in [@fig:containers]).

-All marketplace transactions are persisted on the Akash blockchain.
+All marketplace transactions are on the Akash blockchain.
 To lease a container, the *tenant* (developer) requests a deployment by specifying the type(s) of unit(s), and the quantity of each type of unit.
 To specify a type of unit, the tenant specifies attributes to match, such as region (e.g. US) or privacy features (e.g. Intel SGX).
-The tenant also specifies the maximum price they're willing to pay for each type of unit.
+The tenant also specifies the maximum price they are willing to pay for each type of unit.

 An *order* is created in the order book (upon acceptance by a validator).